yearn/yearn-vaults-v3/TECH_SPEC.md

 If a user passed array is not defined, the redeem function will use the default_queue.

+In order to properly comply with the ERC-4626 standard and still allow losses, both withdraw and redeem have an additional optional parameter of 'maxLoss' that can be used.
+The default for 'maxLoss' is 0 (i.e. revert if any loss) for withdraws, and 10_000 (100%) for redeems.

-If not enough funds have been recovered to honor the full request, the transaction will revert.
+If not enough funds have been recovered to honor the full request within the maxLoss, the transaction will revert.

 ### Vault Shares
 Vault shares are ERC20 transferable yield-bearing tokens.